 Thirteen years into its development, Lockheed Martin’s crown jewel—the tri-service, stealthy F-35 Joint Strike Fighter—is finally set to make its international debut.
 The single-engine fighter is flying at the Royal International Air Tattoo and Farnborough air shows outside London.
 Before heading across the Atlantic, Lockheed Martin Chairman, President and CEO Marillyn Hewson sat down outside Washington with AW&ST Editor-in-Chief Joseph C. Anselmo and Senior Pentagon ...

-"Lockheed CEO On Defense And Space Endeavors" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Lockheed CEO On Defense And Space Endeavors" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.